MicroEJ/docs/Tutorials/trainingVEEPortAppDev.rst

 This training is provided in PDF format with resources provided in a ``.zip`` package:

 - :download:`Slides: VEE Port and Application Development with MICROEJ SDK <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0.pdf>` (for MICROEJ SDK 5)
-- :download:`Resources: VEE Port and Application Development with MICROEJ SDK <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0_resources.zip>`
+- :download:`Resources: VEE Port and Application Development with MICROEJ SDK <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0_resources.zip>` (for MICROEJ SDK 5)

+Training for MICROEJ SDK 6 coming soon!

 ..
    | Copyright 2024, MicroEJ Corp.
 Content in this space is free